Great news for anyone travelling with their dog to Broome! 🐶

 Sometimes the only available alternative is to put your pets into boarding kennels.

 A good alternative when both the Pet Motel and Broome Veterinary Hospital are full is to post to the Broome Community Noticeboard on Facebook and ask the locals, so many dog lovers in town 🙂

 I ran into a lovely lady the other day, Janelle Saffrey who runs the Boab Tree BnB, who loves animals and looks after pets, short and long term.
 She says she often looks after pets for people who have booked a day trip tour, or longer tours, or just people staying in town who are having trouble getting their pets looked after.
 Her number is 0409 293 387.

 Broome Pet Motel – 25 McDaniel Rd, Broome WA 6725 – Phone: (08) 9193 5384

 In Town Pet Friendly Locations

-The only Pet Friendly Caravan Park in Broome is Tarangau Caravan Park. and they only accept small inside pets for 9 months of the year.
-Unfortunately not during June, July or August.
+Tarangau Caravan Park, is partly pet friendly.
+They only accept small inside pets for 9 months of the year.
+Unfortunately not during June, July or August, the main tourist season.

 There is an overflow area at Broome Pistol Club, that allows Pets.
 Tel: 08 9192 6181